Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites: Doping dependence: LDA results

 The total and partial densities of states (DOS) obtained for PrCoO$_3$ in the LDA calculations are presented in Fig.~\ref{PrCoO3}.
 In the octahedral symmetry, the 3$d$ states of Co are split into $t_{2g}$ and $e_g$ subbands.
 In the LDA, the valence band is mostly formed by the Co$-t_{2g}$ states, while the conduction band is determined by the Co$-e_{g}$ states.
-The O$-2p$ band is located in the energy range from -7 to -1.5~eV.
+The O$-2p$ band is located in the energy range from --7 to --1.5~eV.

 The DOS for EuCoO$_3$ is qualitatively very similar and corresponding calculations of $\Delta_{CFS}$ result in the value of 2.14~eV.
 The increase of the $t_{2g}-e_g$ excitation energy on going from PrCoO$_3$ to EuCoO$_3$ is caused by two factors.
-The first is the lanthanide contraction: the substitution of the large Pr$^{3+}$ by smaller Eu$^{3+}$ ions leads to some decrease of the Co--O distance and to the corresponding increase in the $p-d$ hybridization, which leads to an increase of the difference between the centers of the $t_{2g}$ and $e_g$ bands.
-The second effect is related to the decrease of the effective widths of $t_{2g}$ and $e_g$ energy bands with the corresponding increase of the energy gap between them.
-This narrowing of energy bands on going from PrCoO$_3$ to EuCoO$_3$ is also related, in effect, with the lanthanide contraction, because of which the tilting of CoO$_6$ octahedra increases and the Co--O--Co angle and the corresponding bandwidth decrease on going from PrCoO$_3$ to EuCoO$_3$.
-Both these effects finally lead to the increase of $\Delta_{CFS}$ with Eu content, which leads to the enhanced stabilization of of the LS state of Co$^{3+}$ (see the more detailed discussion of these effects in Section~\ref{SecIsotope}).
+The first is the lanthanide contraction: the substitution of the large Pr$^{3+}$ by smaller Eu$^{3+}$ ions leads to some decrease of the Co--O distance and to the corresponding increase in the $p-d$ hybridization, which leads to an increase in the difference between the centers of the $t_{2g}$ and $e_g$ bands.
+The second effect is related to the decrease in the effective widths of $t_{2g}$ and $e_g$ energy bands with the corresponding increase in the energy gap between them.
+This narrowing of energy bands on going from PrCoO$_3$ to EuCoO$_3$ is also related, in effect, with the lanthanide contraction, because of which the tilting of CoO$_6$ octahedra increases and the Co--O--Co angle and the corresponding bandwidth decrease in going from PrCoO$_3$ to EuCoO$_3$.
+Both these effects eventually lead to the increase in $\Delta_{CFS}$ with the Eu content, which leads to the enhanced stabilization of the LS state of Co$^{3+}$ (see the more detailed discussion of these effects in Sec.~\ref{SecIsotope}).